kokoko3k/koko-aio-slang/docs.md

         When NTSC artifacts emulation is enabled, this option will let you blur them more, this would help to selectively blur things like waterfalls in Sonic 2.
+    Blur less NTSC artifacts (min treshold)
+        In relation to the previous setting, this allow to blur only the most prominent artifacts.
+    Show NTSC artifacts mask (debug)
+        This will help you to set the previous 2 values as it will show only the artifacts that will modify the blur.

 **RGB Masks and/or Darklines:**
     Emulates CRT RGB phosphors (RGB Mask),